 White and his group are interested in processes controlling the cycling of elements in aquatic and terrestrial systems and in the potential impact of human activity on element cycles.
-They study cycling of elements at sediment/water interfaces in fresh water systems and within soils of agricultural systems.
-They also contribute to interdisciplinary research on changes in the biology and chemistry of lake/watershed systems.
+They study cycling of elements in freshwater ecosystems, wetlands and terrestrial soils from temperate agricultural landscapes to remote Arctic ecosystems.
+Their tools range from stable isotopes to high-throughput genomics.

 Other areas of research include: the development of stable isotopes of nitrogen as a "fingerprinting" tool to identify the sources of ammonia and nitrate in surface water; improvement of sampling and analysis techniques for trace metals in gravel sediments; and development of new isolation techniques for microbial communities inhabiting wetland sediments.

 Goldman, A.E., Cadieux, S.B., White, J.R., and Pratt L.M. (in review).
 High-resolution Passive Sampling for Concentration and Isotopic Composition of Dissolved Methane in Arctic Lakes.
 JGR Biogeosciences.

 Webster, K.D., White, J.R., and Pratt, L.M. (accepted).
 Evaluating Ground-level Atmospheric Methane Concentrations in Southwest Greenland Using Open-Path Laser Spectroscopy.
 Arctic, Antarctic, and Alpine Research.

 Colcord, D.E., Cadieux, S.B., Brassell, S.C., Castañeda, S., Pratt, L.M. and White, J.R. (accepted) Assessment of GDGTs as Temperature Proxies in Sedimentary Records from Several Small Lakes in Southwestern Greenland.
 Organic Geochemistry.